Workforce WindsorEssex interviews different professionals for an inside look into their work.

 What training/schooling was needed for this position?

 Training/schooling started with getting the air brake endorsement (Z) which is a course taken over 2 weeks.
 Next is the A or CDL course over a span of several months at any accredited and certified trucking school, there are several in Windsor.
-After I completed the schooling and written testing I took the driving test in a semi truck at the Drive Test Centre.
+After I completed the schooling and written tests I took the driving test in a semi truck at the Drive Test Centre.